Skip to content

 Abrasive grain types

-Abrasives has been utilized since the stone era when sand was used to grind, flat, and smooth them.
-Then, animal skins have been used for honing and sharpening blades and swords. and, now today, fabrication industries utilize various natural and artificial abrasive grains for grinding, sanding, and smoothening of material.
+Abrasives have been utilized since the stone era when sand was used to grind, flat, and smooth them.
+Then, animal skins have been used for honing and sharpening blades and swords.
+And, now today, fabrication industries utilize various natural and artificial abrasive grains for grinding, sanding, and smoothening of material.

 Abrasive grains are mainly classified based on grain hardness, size, and abrasive material.
 Therefore, selecting the right abrasive grain becomes more important for different grinding, woodworking, and metalworking applications.